-SSP’s taskforce solutions gives our clients access to experienced hospitality professionals on an as-needed basis—whether to temporarily fill a key role such as Sales Manager while conducting a broader search, or to staff up during busy seasons.
-Our vetting process ensures that all taskforce contractors possess the core skills required to cover a position and are able to quickly assimilate.
+SSP’s task force solutions give our clients access to experienced hospitality professionals on an as-needed basis—whether to temporarily fill a key role such as Sales Manager while conducting a broader search or to staff up during busy seasons.
+Our vetting process ensures that all task force contractors possess the core skills required to cover a position and are able to quickly assimilate.

-SSP taskforce contractors have a wonderful track record of diving into not only the discipline but also the culture of each company that they have been assigned to.
-Through our own vast professional networks, we already have great insight into unique cultures of many of the companies that we work with.
-This allows us to choose candidates who we feel will have an excellent “fit” in addition to the needed skills set.
+SSP task force contractors have a wonderful track record of diving into not only the discipline but also the culture of each company that they have been assigned to.
+Through our own vast professional networks, we already have great insight into the unique cultures of many of the companies that we work with.
+This allows us to choose candidates who we feel will have an excellent “fit” in addition to the needed skill set.
 We also provide weekly reviews and coaching with our contractors to address any questions, concerns and promote a free exchange of ideas.

 Yes.
 With years of experience creating new business opportunities and years of phone solicitation under their belts, our sales professionals understand how to optimize their efforts to achieve maximum results.

 Is remote or telecommuting task force support an option?